Skip to main content

 Savings Transaction Limits Are Mostly Gone

 Regulation D used to limit savings accounts to 6 withdrawals per month.
-The Fed suspended this rule in April 2020, and many banks have kept unlimited transactions on savings accounts since.
-Check your specific bank's policy — some still enforce the limit even though it's no longer federally required.
+The Fed suspended this rule in April 2020 during the pandemic, and the suspension has been maintained since.
+Most online banks and fintechs have permanently removed the limit.

 When You Need Both

-Despite the convergence, there are still good reasons to maintain separate accounts:
+Despite the convergence, there are still good reasons to maintain separate checking and savings accounts:

 You need to segregate funds for compliance.
-Some grants, contracts, or regulatory requirements specify that certain funds must be held in a separate account.
+Some government grants, contracts, or regulatory requirements specify that certain funds must be held in a separate account.
+Nonprofits receiving restricted grants, for example, often need to demonstrate that grant funds are held separately from operating funds.
+A sub-account might satisfy this requirement, but some grantors explicitly require a separate bank account.

 When One Account Is Enough